Today is Thanksgiving, and I have much to be thankful for this year.

 - 1 bag (12 ounces) of cranberries, rinsed and picked over

 - pinch cinnamon or Chinese five spice

 - 3 tablespoons water

-Cut off the remaining outer peel and pith and discard.
+- Cut off the remaining outer peel and pith.
+Discard.

-Cut the peeled orange sections into small chunks and add to the slow cooker along with cranberries, sugar, cinnamon, and zest.
+- Cut the peeled orange sections into small chunks.
+Add to the slow cooker along with cranberries, sugar, cinnamon, and zest.

 I hope you had a great holiday!
 What are you thankful for?

 This post is linked up to Eat at home’s Ingredient Spotlight.